On Uncertainty Calibration for Equivariant Functions: Invariant Classification Calibration

 If $p_1 = p_2$, then there is only one fiber $F_{p_1}$, as in \cref{fig:circle}b.
 The error over the whole dataset is bounded from below by $0.5 (0.1 + 0.5) = 0.3$, and by \cref{cor:binary_cor} ECE is bounded above by $1 - 0.3 = 0.7$. \end{example}

 Having only two confidence values may be reasonable in real world settings if there is a prevailing noise (e.g., shadow, camera artifacts, background patterns) on just one side of the field of view of a camera, leading to approximately two different confidence regions in our model output.
+This setup is also conceptually similar to what we will see in \cref{sec:swiss}, where we will show experimentally how incorrect reflection invariance affects model calibration.

 \begin{example}[Binary Classification with Rotation Invariance] Consider the same dataset as in \cref{ex:reflect}, but assume $h$ has rotation invariance to SO(2) instead of reflection invariance.
 In this case, there is only one orbit and so $h_Y$ and $h_P$ each take one value.
 There is only one fiber $F_p = X$, which is the entire dataset, as illustrated in \cref{fig:circle}c.
 The classification error is minimized when $h$ predicts each label as blue, since there are more blue labels then orange labels in our dataset.
 This gives an error lower bound of $0.3$, and an ECE upper bound of $0.7$.
 This is the same result for reflection invariance in the special case where the confidences are the same across each fiber. \end{example}